datalogics-rswanson/pdf-web-api-clients/pdfprocess.md

 #### Request

 A request is a HTTP POST method.
+The [request body](https://datalogics-cloud.3scale.net/docs#requestBody) is a PDF document (Content-Type: application/pdf).

-The message body is the request document, and the request parameters are encoded as form data.
+The request parameters are encoded as form data.

 * The [application](https://datalogics-cloud.3scale.net/docs#application) parameter is a JSON object identifying your application, e.g. {"id": yourID, "key": yourKey}.
 * _Optional:_ Any request options are encoded as JSON in the [options](https://datalogics-cloud.3scale.net/docs#options) parameter.